benjamintillett/metaprogramming/README.md

 Looking at what can be done with metaprogrammimg in ruby.

-We used metaprogrammimg to create methods on the fly.

 Part 1

 We created a student class that has an array of awards.
 We used method missing to create a student methods has_*? method.
 That will take any method that starts with has_  and ends with ? and return whether or not the students award array contains the given string.